Lesson 6: Processing

 Announce the rules of the challenge:

-- Absolutely no talking during the challenge
+- No talking during the challenge

 - When you are done, a team member should say "Done!" and the teacher will give the team a time

-Discussion Goal: Try to highlight the following points as you synthesize comments from the room.
+Goal: Try to highlight the following points as you synthesize comments from the room.

 - Students may say any number of things here.
 It’s better to take a “no wrong answers” approach unless students offer ideas that truly contradict things they’ve already seen in the class.